torbalansky/cf-python-django/README.md

 # cf-python-django

-## Learning Journal - Achievement 2 Tasks
+## Learning Journal - Achievement 2

 This repository comprises eight tasks associated with the Django Recipe App, complemented by a comprehensive learning journal for consideration by CF mentors.
 These tasks explore diverse facets of Django development, encompassing concepts, project structuring, and deployment.